liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/03-making-the-application-available/02-control-menu-apps/00-creating-the-admin-app-intro.markdown

     `com.liferay.docs.guestbook` for the Package Name and click Finish.

-The New Liferay Module Project wizard created a `GuestbookAdminMVCPortlet` file for you in the `com.liferay.docs.guestbook.portlet` package of the `guestbook-mvc/src/main/java` folder, as you specified.
-It also created `GuestbookAdminMVCPanelApp` and `GuestbookAdminMVCPanelCategory` classes for you in the `com.liferay.docs.guestbook.application.list` package.
-The `GuestbookAdminMVCPanelApp` class sets where in the Control Menu the Guestbook Admin portlet is displayed and the `GuestbookAdminMVCPanelCategory` class is responsible for creating the Control Menu category that the portlet is displayed in.
+The New Liferay Module Project wizard created a `GuestbookAdminPortlet` file for you in the `com.liferay.docs.guestbook.portlet` package of the `guestbook-mvc/src/main/java` folder, as you specified.
+It also created `GuestbookAdminPanelApp` and `GuestbookAdminMVCPanelCategory` classes for you in the `com.liferay.docs.guestbook.application.list` package.
+The `GuestbookAdminPanelApp` class sets where in the Control Menu the Guestbook Admin portlet is displayed and the `GuestbookAdminMVCPanelCategory` class is responsible for creating the Control Menu category that the portlet is displayed in.
 For the purposes of this Learning Path, you'll add the Guestbook Admin portlet to an existing Control Menu category, so this class is not needed.
 Likewise, the `GuestbookAdminMVCPanelCategoryKeys` class is not needed.
-You'll add the portlet key for the `GuestbookAdminMVCPortlet` class to the existing `GuestbookPortletKeys` class, so you can delete the entire `/constants` folder.
+You'll add the portlet key for the `GuestbookAdminPortlet` class to the existing `GuestbookPortletKeys` class, so you can delete the entire `/constants` folder.

-The `GuestbookAdminMVCPortlet` class extends @product@'s `MVCPortlet` class, so it works out-of-the-box.
+The `GuestbookAdminPortlet` class extends @product@'s `MVCPortlet` class, so it works out-of-the-box.
 The `javax.portlet.init-param.template-path=/` metadata property of the Guestbook Admin portlet's component class points to the `GuestbookAdminPortlet.java` file's location.

-The `GuestbookAdminMVCPanelApp` class extends @product@'s `BasePanelApp` class and also works out-of-the-box.
+The `GuestbookAdminPanelApp` class extends @product@'s `BasePanelApp` class and also works out-of-the-box.
 The New Liferay Module Project wizard also created a `src/main/resources/META-INF/resources` folder with sample `view.jsp` and `init.jsp` files.
 You'll use the existing `init.jsp` you created for the